openaddresses/openaddresses/CONTRIBUTING.md

 `website` A URL referencing the data portal

-`license` A URL or string containing the license
+`license` A URL or string describing the license for the dataset

 `compression` A string containing the compression type (usually `zip`)

-`type` A string containing the protocol (`http`, `ftp`, `ESRI`) (Required!)
+`type` A string containing the protocol (Required!
+One of: `http`, `ftp`, `ESRI`)

-`year` An int containing the year the data was updated
+`year` An integer containing the year the data was updated

-`coverage` An object containing some combination of `country`, `state`, `city`.
+`coverage` An object containing some combination of `country`, `state`, and either `city` or `county`.
 Each of which contain a String.
 (Required!)

 `note` A String containing a human readable note.

 #### The Machine World

-There are also several fields that are computer generated. please refrain from using these, our software will generate them automatically.
+There are also several fields that are computer-generated. please refrain from adding these, our software will generate them automatically.

 `cache` A URL referencing a stable source for the raw file.
 If writing an application, use this instead of data, it is much more stable than using `data` directly.